bcowgill/bsac-linux-cfg/bin/template/typescript/ts4tooling/README.md

 # Typescript <5 tooling (w/o fast compilation with swc)

 TODO:
-MUSTDO A better JSON.stringify for Set Map, etc  Set => ['object:JSONSet', item, item...] .stringify uses a replacer to convert Set to array and a .parse function to convert back to a real set.
-MUSTDO add jsdoc comments to all module functions MUSTDO use a bundler to build browser / node versions MUSTDO try using sonar for additional code analysis?
+MUSTDO use a bundler to build browser / node versions MUSTDO try using sonar for additional code analysis?
 MUSTDO template scripting, my perl version or a node module?